 Goshawks are the ghosts of the forest, seldom seen, sleuth-like shadows, unlikely to be spotted by the casual observer.
-They are a large species, 55-61cm, generally dark blue-grey in colour with barred grey and white undercarriage and under tail coverts.
+They are a large species at 55-61cm long, generally dark blue-grey in colour with barred grey and white undercarriage and under-tail coverts.
 Their upper tail is barred black or brown.
-Adults have a white eyebrow and they are distinctive for their orange eyes, which are yellow in juveniles, deepening to red or orange eyes in adults.
+Adults have a white eyebrow and they are distinctive for their eyes, which are yellow in juveniles, deepening to red or orange in adults.
 They have broad, short wings, and a long tail, enabling their adept hunting skills and allowing them to manoeuvre spectacularly in mid-flight, catching prey in their talons, undercutting them from beneath and seamlessly changing direction as they swoop between trees in their pursuit.
 They will even stalk their prey on foot.
 The best time to spot them is during late winter and spring, when they break cover for their ‘sky-dance’ display, during which females and males swoop and plunge in a dramatic dance of courtship.
 A thrilling sight, restoration of the goshawk to Wales would return this ancient dance to our lands, a spectacle staged in the wild winds and wide skies of the Cambrian Mountains.